sskriptz/lofi2/README.md

  - Add a pane that allows customization for the whole website based on the user's preferences
  - Add an about me page and a contact us page
  - Add settings pane for the whole website that includes Google Account settings for the site
+ - Add notifications to the website for example when the user gets a new friend request
+ - Improve the To-Do List panel and add more features - Make sure to allow customization for the alarm sound
+ - Add a calendar to list important dates
+ - Add a repeat feature to the audio player to listen to songs on repeat